-AG-120 Letter Agreement
+Ivosidenib Letter Agreement

-On May 17, 2016, we entered into a letter agreement with Celgene regarding ivosidenib, or the AG-120 Letter Agreement.
-Under the AG-120 Letter Agreement, the parties agreed to terminate the 2010 Agreement, effective as of August 15, 2016, as to the program directed to the isocitrate dehydrogenase 1, or IDH1, target, for which ivosidenib is the lead development candidate.
+In May 2016, we entered into a letter agreement with Celgene regarding ivosidenib, or the Ivosidenib Letter Agreement.
+Under the Ivosidenib Letter Agreement, the parties agreed to terminate the 2010 Agreement, effective as of August 15, 2016, as to the program directed to the IDH1 target, for which ivosidenib is the lead development candidate.
 Under the 2010 Agreement, Celgene had held development and commercialization rights to the IDH1 program outside of the United States, and we held such rights inside the United States.
 As a result of the termination, we obtained global rights to ivosidenib and the IDH1 program.
 Neither party will have any further financial obligation, including royalties or milestone payments, to the other concerning ivosidenib or the IDH1 program.
 Under the terms of the termination, the parties also agreed to conduct specified transitional activities in connection with the termination.
-In addition, pursuant to the AG-120 Letter Agreement, the parties are released from their exclusivity obligations under the 2010 Agreement with respect to the IDH1 program.
-The termination does not affect the AG-881 Agreements, which are directed to both the IDH1 target and the isocitrate dehydrogenase 2, or IDH2, target.
+In addition, pursuant to the Ivosidenib Letter Agreement, the parties are released from their exclusivity obligations under the 2010 Agreement with respect to the IDH1 program.
+The termination did not affect the AG-881 Agreements, which were directed to both the IDH1 target and the isocitrate dehydrogenase 2, or IDH2, target, and were subsequently terminated in September 2018 as discussed below.

-AG-881 Agreements
+Termination of AG-881 Agreements